PWalkden95/PWalkden95.github.io/_pages/about_einstein.md

-I am a *ecologist and conservationist* that specialises in modelling the impacts of anthropogenic pressures on biodiversity and its contributions to people now and in the future.
-Understanding biodiversity's responses will facilitate the adoption of adaptive policy responses towards achieving global and regional biodiversity targets, including reversing biodiversity loss and safeguarding the benefits we receive from nature.

-Currently I am a **postdoctoral researcher in the [Biodiversity Futures Lab](https://www.nhm.ac.uk/our-science/research/projects/predicts.html) at the Natural History Museum** on a large-scale project assessing biodiversity modelling tools to support the goals and targets of the Kunming-Montreal Global Biodiversity Framework (KMGBF).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.